NickGustafson/NickGustafson.github.io/README.md

 </header>

 <p><strong>Research statement</strong><br />
+I will soon have finished the second year of the Interactive Arts and Science program at Brock University.<br /><br />

+I do have some interest in a number of specializations within the digital humanities, including data visualization, text analysis and media archaeology.
+These specializations do relate respectively to the <a href="#collab">collaborative</a>, <a href="#blog">academic blog</a> and <a href="#research">research presentation</a> projects described below.<br /><br />

+As may be gathered from the latter project, I do have an interest in exploring alternate histories (and enjoy dramatic presentations).
+I think that an interesting research project could involve the text analysis of newspapers and periodicals both before and after the sinking of the <em>Titanic</em> or some other historical epoch of interest.
+This could be viewed as an extension of my work digitizing 1911-1913 Welland census, city directory and map documents to create an HGIS.
+I have spent some time "refurbishing" my own old code, maintaining the old appearance but improving or repairing the functionality, so a project that involved digging through archived web pages and making them work in modern browsers would also be something that would interest me.<br /><br />

-I will soon be completed my second year of the Interactive Arts and Science at Brock University.
-I do not really have a specific interest or area of specialization within the digital humanities.
-None of my existing projects are relective of the emphasis I do not have.
-I have not demonstrated expertise in any specialization.
-I don not know where I will take this work in the future.
+At this point, I really do not know where I will take this work in the future.
+But it should be interesting.
 </p>

 <!--